-- Select the cell in the Excel worksheet where you want to anchor the component. - In the bindings palette, select the binding that you want to use to create the ADF Read-only Table component, and then click Insert Binding. - 3.
-In the dialog box that appears, select ADF Read-only Table.
+- Open the integrated Excel workbook. - Select the cell in the Excel worksheet where you want to anchor the component. - In the bindings palette, select the binding to create the ADF Read-only Table component, and then click Insert Binding. - In the dialog that appears, select ADF Read-only Table.

-Note: You can also insert an ADF Read-only Table component by using the components palette.
+Note: You can also insert an ADF Read-only Table component by using the components palette or Oracle ADF tab.
 Select ADF Read-only Table and click Insert Component.
-If you use the components palette to create the component, you have to add each column that you want to appear in the component at runtime.
+If you use the components palette to create the component, you would have to add each column to appear in the component at runtime.

-- 4. Configure properties in the property inspector that appears to determine the columns to appear and the actions the component invokes at runtime. - 5.
+- 5. Configure properties in the property inspector that appears to determine the columns to appear and the actions the component invokes at runtime. - 6.
 Click OK.